mmdrn/dashboard/README.md

 # dashboard
-free fully rtl dashboard which developer with love for persians.
+free fully rtl dashboard which developed with love for persians.